rhystmorgan/aiken-course/README.md

 Module 3 - Oracle

-This will teach people the most common design pattern of a mintingPolicy & spendingValidator pair -> trusted data sources
+This will teach people the most common design pattern of a mintingPolicy & spendingValidator pair -> Trusted data sources
-  -> spending to yourself
+  -> Spending to yourself
+  -> Oneshot minting policy pattern

 Module 4 - Common Exploits